max-geller/max-geller/README.md

 ### Hi there :wave:

 My name is Max Geller.
-I'm a construction professional by day, and full-stack software developer by night based in 🌵 Phoenix, AZ.
+I'm a construction professional by day and full-stack software developer by night based in  Phoenix, AZ 🌵.

 - ⚡ I’m currently working on advanced data modeling and analytics for tracking construction costs.